andre-ye/andre-ye.github.io-retired/docs/books/dl-for-tabular.md

 Amazon Rankings
 - #1 for new releases in Information Theory
+- #4 for new releases in Artificial Intelligence
 - #23 in Artificial Intelligence
 - #28 in Information Theory